okikio/native/packages/animate/README.md

 | `(element: HTMLElement, index: number, total: number) => {}` | Function |

 Occurs when the animation for one of the elements completes, meaning when animating many elements that finish at different time this will run multiple times.
 The method it takes is slightly different.

+**Warning**: the order of the callback's arguments are in a different order, with the target element first, and the index second.

 ```javascript
 // Avoid using fillMode, use this instead to commit style changes